The existence and stability for a class of fuzzy fractional boundary value problems constrained by variational

-and so $\Psi(\Omega)$ is uniformly bounded.
-Moreover, in view of (\ref{psi-2}), one has $\Psi(\Omega)$ is equi-continuous.
-We conclude from Arzela-Ascoli theorem that $\Psi(\Omega)$ is relatively compact.
+This yields the uniform boundedness of $\Psi(\Omega)$.
+Moreover, in view of (\ref{psi-2}), $\Psi(\Omega)$ is equi-continuity.
+Together with the Arzela-Ascoli theorem, this yields the relative compactness of $\Psi(\Omega)$.
 Consequently, $\Psi$ is completely continuous.
 In particular, if $\Omega=\{y\}$ with $y \in C(J,R^n)$, then $\Psi(y)$ is relatively compact.
 Applying the closeness and convexity of $G$, similarly to step 2 of Lemma \ref{phi-Phi}, we have that $\Psi$ has closed and convex values.
-Hence $\Psi$ has compact and convex values.
+Hence the values of $\Psi$ are both compact and convex.

-{\bf Step 3.} We show that $\Psi$ is u.s.c.
+{\bf Step 3.} We show that the upper semicontinuity of $\Psi$.